coffee-and-tea/coding_exercise/src/main/java/coffee_and_tea/coding_exercise/algorithms/sort/README.md

 Sort by splitting array into equal sub array, recursively sort sub array, and merge back.
 Auxiliary space is require of size n.

+## Quick Sort
+Random shuffle(critical for performance), then sort by pick a partition element, place all element less on one side, greater on the other.
+Then continue sort 2 sides with by picking random partition element.

 ## Shuffle
 Shuffle array by shuffle for each position i, randomly pick item between 0 and i, swap with item at i+1.
 Helpful for testing sorts.